KervyN/ceph/doc/rados/configuration/bluestore-config-ref.rst

 :confval:`bluestore_min_alloc_size_ssd`.

 In Mimic and earlier releases, the default values were 64KB for rotational media (HDD) and 16KB for non-rotational media (SSD).
-The Octopus release changed the the default value for non-rotational media (SSD) to 4KB, and the Pacific release changed the default value for rotational media (HDD) to 4KB.
+The Nautilus 14.2.8 release changed the the default value for non-rotational media (SSD) to 4KB, and the Pacific release changed the default value for rotational media (HDD) to 4KB.